DZakh-forks/sentio-benchmark/README.md

 † Subgraph has limited internal transaction visibility, only detecting direct contract calls, not internal transactions.
 This leads to incomplete data (~40% fewer records) and inaccurate sender identification in trace-level indexing as documented in the [case_5_on_trace](./case_5_on_trace/) benchmark.

 \* Subsquid requires manual configuration updates at fixed blocks to optimize template indexing, with limitations on the number of contracts (up to tens of thousands) and requiring periodic maintenance to minimize sync overhead.

-^ Rely on multicall contract deployed by MakerDAO
+^ Rely on multicall contract deployed by MakerDAO for batch RPC calls, with Envio using built-in platform infrastructure and others using multicall

 This benchmark provides a comparative analysis of indexer performance across different scenarios, helping developers choose the most appropriate indexing solution for their specific needs.